jaateixeira/arXivIt/README.md

 Pre-processes latex working papers for archival at arXiv.org

+**ArXiv** is an online repository of electronic preprints (known as e-prints) in various fields of science, particularly in physics, mathematics, computer science, quantitative biology, quantitative finance, statistics, electrical engineering, systems science, and economics.
+It is owned and operated by Cornell University.
+Researchers can submit their papers to arXiv to make them publicly accessible before they are published in peer-reviewed journals.
+This allows for rapid dissemination of research findings and facilitates open access to scientific literature.
+ArXiv provides a platform for researchers to share their work, receive feedback, and establish priority for their discoveries.
+It has become an essential resource in the scientific community for staying updated on the latest research developments.

 **arXivIt** is a script designed to prepare your LaTeX project for submission to arXiv.
 It automates the process of validating, cleaning, and packaging your project into a `.tar` file that complies with arXiv's strict requirements.
 This manual explains how to use arXivIt and what it does.

 ## **Features**
 arXivIt performs the following tasks to ensure your LaTeX project is ready for arXiv submission: